 Preschool Math Activity

 Are you looking for a good preschool math activity?
-Here are some of our favorites:

 • Preschool educational games like hopscotch, Mother May I, or bowling using empty water bottles for pins, are great ways to help preschoolers practice counting.